 Rutted and/or rocky road.
 No shelves but rocks to 9".
 Water crossings usually less than hub deep.
 Passable mud.
 Grades moderate, up to 15 degrees.
 Side hill moderate up to 15 degrees.
 4WD under most conditions.
 No width problems, vehicle passing spots frequently available if less than two vehicles wide.Read more about our rating system

 From highway 24, turn west onto County Road 398, right behind Sage Outdoor Adventures.

+After about 3 miles, the easy dirt road you came in on splits at a Y. Take a left and head south on FS 398.
 At this Y intersection you will find lot's of open space for primitive camping.
 This is also where the unlicensed route starts, so you may see a number of truck and trailers in the area.